 Some of the many devices that need batteries re-charged

-A dual battery system allows you to charge a second battery, either portable or installed in your vehicle, via the car’s alternator, or an added solar panel, allowing your batteries to charge and operate independently.
+A dual battery system allows you to charge a second battery.
+Either portable or installed in your vehicle, via the car’s alternator, or an added solar panel.
+It allows your batteries to charge and operate independently.
 These installations involve the use of controllers and solenoids and other equipment to operate efficiently.

-Battery World specialise in the design and installation of such systems, ensuring your car battery is always protected but still allow enough charge in the second battery to run all your items.
+Battery World specialises in the design and installation of such systems.
+It ensures protection to your car battery and allows enough charge in the second battery to run all your items.

 What is a Dual Battery System?

 In the basic setup some type of automatic switch, most commonly a Voltage Sensitive Relay, is used between the starter battery and the second battery.
-When the car is running the alternator charges both batteries and when the engine is turned off both batteries are isolated.
-In this way, any load on the second battery doesn’t also drain the start battery ensuring that the vehicle will always have a charged starter battery.
+When the car is running the alternator charges both batteries.
+When the engine is turned off both batteries are isolated.
+In this way, any load on the second battery doesn’t also drain the start battery.
+Ensuring that the vehicle will always have a charged starter battery.

 An example of a Voltage Sensitive Relay

 In the more complex setups various other charging sources are used.
-In most of the newer DC to DC chargers as with 240-volt AC chargers they are designed to be a better charging solution for the Dual or second battery relying in part to feedback from the battery to best charge it.
+In most of the newer DC to DC chargers as with 240-volt AC chargers, they are designed to be a better charging solution.
+The Dual or second battery relying in part to feedback from the battery to best charge it.
 This type of system may also include solar and maybe also a 240-volt AC charger for both charging at powered locations and to maintain and condition the battery when at home.

 An example of a more complex dual battery system